balabit/syslog-ng-gitbook/chapters/chapter_5/README.md

 ## Tutorials

 In this chapter we would like to provide you with tutorials and code examples for syslog-ng development.
-The examples and tutorials included here are not guaranteed to fully cover all of the possible things you can do with syslog-ng, or even to be _______.
-They are simply intended to be easily-approachable samples so you can take what you've learned here and build upon it.
+These examples and tutorials are intended to give a quick insight to some of the solutions syslog-ng can provide you with.
+We hope that you can take what you have learned here and build upon this knowledge.
+Armed with these basics, you can plunge in to discovering the depths of syslog-ng and the hundreds of use cases that you can cover with this solution.

-* **Getting started with implementing Python destinations** Simple tutorial on implementing a python destination which writes to a file.
+* **Getting started with implementing Python destinations** Simple tutorial on implementing a Python destination that writes to a file.

-* **Getting started with implementing Java destinations** Simple tutorial on implementing a Java destination which writes to a file.
+* **Getting started with implementing Java destinations** Simple tutorial on implementing a Java destination that writes to a file.

-* **Writing a Kafka Module in Python** Tutorial for implementing a python destination which sends messages to Apache Kafka
+* **Writing a Kafka Module in Python** Tutorial for implementing a Python destination which sends messages to Apache Kafka

-* **Osquery and Elasticsearch** Tutorial for first sending messages from osquery to syslog-ng, and then from syslog-ng to Elasticsearch.
+* **Osquery and Elasticsearch** Tutorial for sending messages first from osquery to syslog-ng, and then from syslog-ng to Elasticsearch.